What you need to know about Wicked

 theme

 References are made to a mother dying during childbirth.
-People become upset as a result of persecution and bullying.
+People become upset as a result of bullying, and scenes in which talking animals are mistreated may be distressing for young viewers.

 Wicked at a glance

 Inspired by The Wizard of Oz, Wicked is the first of a two-part adaptation of the long-running stage musical based on the book of the same name by Gregory Maguire.
 The film explores the origins of Elphaba (Cynthia Erivo), an aspiring sorcerer who initially finds acceptance at a magical school until higher authorities try to misuse her powers.
 When she rebels against them, she is villainised by the rulers of Oz, who come to call her the Wicked Witch of the West.
-Although set in a magical world, the film deals with themes of friendship and prejudice that will resonate with viewers of all ages.
+Although set in a magical world, the film deals with themes of friendship and prejudice.

 What can I expect from Wicked?